rougier/from-python-to-numpy/03-anatomy.rst

    >>> print(Z)
    [ 0.
 0. 0.
 0. 0.
 0. 0.
 0. 0.]

-Thus, if you need fancy indexing, it's better to keep a copy of you fancy index (especially if it was complex to compute it) and to work with it:
+Thus, if you need fancy indexing, it's better to keep a copy of your fancy index (especially if it was complex to compute it) and to work with it:

 .. code:: pycon